 Depressive realism is a psychological hypothesis that asserts that depressed individuals may be more accurate in their assessments of certain situations.
 This belief is in contrast to what is known as “optimistic bias,” in which some people may see the world in a more positive light when things are going wrong.

-Numerous studies have been conducted since Alloy and Abramson first developed the idea of depressive realism.
+Numerous studies in experimental psychology have been conducted since Alloy and Abramson first developed the idea of depressive realism.
 This area of investigation may go against modern psychology, as many psychologists believe that people with depression are prone to cognitive distortions (a type of self-deception) that make their thinking less realistic.
 Understanding the degree to which people experiencing depression think realistically may give therapists, psychologists, and psychiatrists vital information to help better treat their patients.

 Cognitive Distortions And Depressive Realism

 A cognitive distortion is one of many cognitive biases that may lead someone to have thoughts or beliefs that are inaccurate or not based on reality.
 Those living with depression may engage in these habits of thought, although not only those with mental health conditions experience cognitive distortions.
 There are several cognitive distortions recognized in modern psychology, including the following.